 1. pCloud: Best Free Cloud Storage All-Around

 Safe, yet Dangerously Capable Encryptions 🕵🏽

-pCloud is one of the best free cloud storage options, in fact, the cheapest cloud storage option for upgrades, with TLS/SSL channel protection.
+pCloud is one of the best free cloud storage options as well as one the best Dropbox alternatives, in fact, the cheapest cloud storage option for upgrades, with TLS/SSL channel protection.

 It provides a 256-bit encryption feature to secure your files.
 The most advanced and sophisticated data encryption features protect your valuable, sensitive, and confidential pieces of info against any threat.

 You can start your journey with pCloud with their free plan: